PaulDapolito/EasyTeX/critiques/December 2.md

 would be nice, a few paragraphs and a set of example documents should do the trick, and that wouldn't take too much time.

+## Response to Notebook questions

+**What things do you wish were different about the language's format and specification?**

+**Do you think it is of high priority to provide an environment for the language?**

+**How do you think I can make the installation/setup procedure easier for EasyTeX users?
+What were your experiences like with the language's installation/setup procedure?**

+**What do you think of the language's error-handling and output?
+Did you find it easy to identify and fix errors based on EasyTeX's output?**

+**What do you think needs to be changed about the language, its runtime process, or its installation/setup procedure?**

+**What do you see as the most important aspect of the project in continuing development?**